 That reverie offered more than impressions of pristine landscape, the customary focus of much topographic or “loco-descriptive” poetry.
 Wordsworth’s experience of the moment could not help but include evidence of human action in the natural world — ships, towers, domes, theaters, temples — although Westminster Bridge itself is not mentioned.
 The sonnet found a prominent place in Wordsworth’s body of work, inviting close readings and critical discussions.

-Much of the music performed in these concerts conjures a strong sense of time, place, and mood. Ēriks Ešenvalds’ Northern Lights certainly does.
-Gjeilo’s Dark Night of the Soul speaks of solitude, concealment, and darkness; Across the Vast, Eternal Sky paints celestial flames at sunrise; The Ground, from his Sunrise Mass creates a sense of peace and strength.
+Much of the music performed in the world premiere concert conjured a strong sense of time, place, and mood. Ēriks Ešenvalds’ Northern Lights certainly did.
+Gjeilo’s Dark Night of the Soul spoke of solitude, concealment, and darkness; Across the Vast, Eternal Sky painted celestial flames at sunrise; The Ground, from his Sunrise Mass created a sense of peace and strength.